How to Publish a FHIR Implementation Guide

 • In your ImplementationGuide resource (or sushi-config.yaml), update the status, releaseLabel, and version elements as appropriate for the CI build; and revert dependencies to use the current version, if desired (also, the template version in ig.ini).

-• Remove first-time elements from publication-request.json, and update other elements for the next release.
+• Remove first-time elements from publication-request.json, and update other elements in preparation for the next release.

 • Commit the changes to your implementation guide repo.